Keele: Keele Estate and the Sneyd family

-University College of North Staffordshire
+University

 In 1948, with accumulated gambling debts amassed by the late Ralph Sneyd and high tax duties, the estate (including village outlets) was sold off by remaining relatives to Stoke-on-Trent Corporation.
 The land was earmarked for the development of the new University College of North Staffordshire, which was founded in 1949, opened in 1950 and received its royal charter as Keele University in 1962.

 In the village, a collection of buildings, collectively known as the Hawthorns, named after a 19th-century medieval farmhouse were erected and became home to students.
 The first students took up residence in Hawthorns House in 1957 and the expanded residential complex was discontinued in 2017.
 The Sneyd Arms public house remains popular with the student community.

-Keele is featured on the UK 'Here and Now' edition of the board game Monopoly, released in September 2007, It takes the place of Fleet Street in the traditional version.
+Keele University is featured on the UK's Here and Now edition of the board game Monopoly, released in September 2007, It takes the place of Fleet Street in the traditional version.

 Transport

-Keele is served by a bus service between Newcastle-Under-Lyme and Nantwich via Crewe and also is served by a bus service to Stoke-on-Trent via Newcastle-Under-Lyme and Stone.
+Keele is served by three bus services, operated by D&G Bus and First Potteries.
+These connect the village with Newcastle-Under-Lyme, Nantwich, Crewe, Stone and Stoke-on-Trent.

+Keele lies on the A53 road between Newcastle, Market Drayton and Shrewsbury.
+The M6 motorway passes to the south and west of the village; Keele Services, a motorway service station, lies nearby.

-Keele was also served by Keele railway station which was on the former Stoke-Market Drayton Line from 1870 to 1956, although the line remained in use for freight traffic until 1998 when the line was closed to Silverdale Colliery and the track was removed up Pipe Gate railway station to north Silverdale railway station.
-The tracks remain in place but heavily overgrown and for potential future use if the line ever reopened.
+The village was also served by Keele railway station, which was a stop on the former Stoke-Market Drayton Line from 1870 to 1956.
+The line remained in use for freight traffic until 1998, when the line to Silverdale Colliery was closed.
+The tracks between and remain in place, but are overgrown and out of use.